Fishwick House

-The Fishwick House is a heritage-listed private residence located at 15 The Citadel, Castlecrag, City of Willoughby, New South Wales, Australia.
+The Fishwick House is a heritage-listed private residence located at 15 The Citadel, Castlecrag, New South Wales, a suburb of Sydney, Australia.
 It was designed by Walter Burley Griffin and Marion Mahony Griffin and built during 1929.
 It is also known as The Fishwick House and Fyshwick House.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 15 December 2006.

 History

 Walter Burley Griffin (1876-1937)

 Walter Burley Griffin was born near Chicago and trained at Nathan Ricker's School of Architecture at the University of Illinois, graduating in 1899.
 From 1901-1906, he worked as an associate of Frank Lloyd Wright at Oak Park.
 Griffin started his own practice in 1906 and within a few years established his reputation as an architect of the Prairie School.
 In 1911, Griffin married Marion Mahony, who had graduated in architecture from the Massachusetts Institute of Technology and worked as Wright's head designer.

 Inspired by the designs by Frederick Law Olmsted (often called the founder of American landscape architecture) of New York's Central Park and his "green necklace" of parks in Boston, landscape design was the career Walter Burley Griffin would have pursued had the opportunity offered.
 He had approached Chicago landscape gardener Ossian Cole Simonds for career advice before entering the University of Illinois in 1895.
 Apparently unsatisfied with the lack of relevant curriculum, Simonds urged him to pursue architecture and study landscape gardening on his own, as he himself had done.
 Griffin took what classes he could and, like Simonds and landscape gardener Jens Jensen, shared an approach to landscape design through architecture, an interest in civic design, urbanism and planning.

 In 1902 there were only six "landscape gardeners" (and no landscape architects) listed in the Lakeside Annual Directory of the City of Chicago.
 In 1912 only two landscape architects and 13 landscape gardeners were listed.

 Griffin's practice as a landscape architect was first featured in a public text in Wilhelm Miller's "The Prairie Spirit in Landscape Gardening" (1915), which included Griffin as an exponent (along with Jensen, Simonds and architect Frank Lloyd Wright) of his proposed American regional "Prairie" style.
 Simonds, Griffin and Miller had all attended the first national meeting of the American Society of Landscape Architects (ASLA) in 1913 in Chicago.

 By 1914 Griffin and his architect wife Marion Mahony had moved to Australia after winning the 1912 international design competition for the Federal Capital, Canberra with a scheme based on its topography, a distinctly non-prairie valley landscape of undulating hills.
 This was a project they had worked on together.